olimorris/onedarkpro.nvim/README.md

 - toml
 - yaml

-> **Note:** Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide
-> if you would like add support for new filetypes.
+Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide if you would like add support for new filetypes.

 Specific filetypes can be disabled as follows: